sarahrmoeller/alfah/README.md

 Sample input and output file for Transformer.

 Doing this reformatting is not absolutely necessary.
-YOu may be able to adjust fairseq commands instead.
+You may be able to adjust fairseq commands instead.
 Refer to its documentation: https://fairseq.readthedocs.io/en/latest/overview.html

 ## multiple_negation : Multiple Negation Tagger